hanzo923/gitskill/README.md

 # gitskill
-Craating a new branch is quick.
+Craating a new branch is quick & simple.